VUB-HYDR/REVUB/README.md

 * **C_REVUB_plotting**

-The third script produces figure outputs for Bui (set plot_HPP = 1 in MATLAB or plot_HPP = 0 in Python) or Buyo (set plot_HPP = 2 in MATLAB or plot_HPP = 1 in Python), most of which can also be found in the publication or its SI (for the same example).
+The third script produces figure outputs for Bui (set plot_HPP = 0 in Python or plot_HPP = 1 in MATLAB) or Buyo (set plot_HPP = 1 in Python or plot_HPP = 2 in MATLAB), most of which can also be found in the publication or its SI (for the same example).

-To produce the figure outputs, simply run the scripts (.m for MATLAB, .py for Python) in the order A-B-C.
+To produce the figure outputs, simply run the scripts (.py for Python, .m for MATLAB) in the order A-B-C.

 ## Versions
 Version 0.1.0 - September 2019 (MATLAB)